Nearly 100 000 with Polish background in Norway

-At the beginning of 2014, there were 633 100 immigrants and 126 100 Norwegian-born to immigrant parents in Norway.
-These two groups have a background from 221 different countries and independent regions.
-Immigrants from Poland make up the largest immigrant group in Norway.
+At the beginning of 2015, there were 669 400 immigrants and 135 600 Norwegian-born to immigrant parents in Norway.
+These two groups have a background from 222 different countries and independent regions.
+Persons with an immigrant background from Poland make up the largest group in Norway with nearly 100 000.

 |Immigrants and Norwegian-born to immigrant parents, total||Immigrants||Norwegian-born to immigrant parents||Immigrants and Norwegian-born to immigrant parents in per cent of total population|